 Your brain has millions of neurons, and all of them firing in their own unique way make for all the complex and dynamic behaviors you display.
 InMind takes you to a future where science is advanced to let the doctor shrink and dive into the patient’s body to correct what’s wrong with it.
 You have to correct improperly functioning brain cells to cure the patient of mental disorders.
 It’s a pretty unique experience which nobody should miss.

 You thought Google itself would miss out on all the opportunities VR and especially Google Cardboard bring to the world?
 The popular video broadcasting service has a dedicated VR and 360 platform you can access right within your Android youTube app.

 You’ll need a good internet connection to watch videos in 360, however.
 Find entertaining and insightful content right from Candy Crush to Discovery, covering topics and scenes right from Al-Aqsa in Jerusalem to war torn Mosul, scenic beauty from Peru and Italy as well as music videos and more.
-It can also come in handy to download VR videos from Youtube using a downloader like Tubemate (look for the APK here)
+It can also come in handy to download VR videos from Youtube using a downloader like Tubemate (or look for the APK here).

 There’s so many apps and games you can use with your VR gear and Android Smartphone.
 What are you going to try first?